 \subsection{Two agents with matroid constraints}

-First, we provide a polynomial-time algorithm to find an sd-efficient and sd-envy-free assignment for the case where there are only two agents (i.e., $N=\{1,2\}$) and the constraints $\cF_1$ and $\cF_2$ are matroids.
-Note that the natural generalization of the probabilistic serial mechanism does not work for this setting as illustrated by Example~\ref{ex:PSisBad}, we need a different approach from generalizing the PS mechanism.
+First, we provide a polynomial-time algorithm to find an sd-efficient and sd-envy-free lottery assignment for the case where there are two agents (i.e., $N=\{1,2\}$) and the constraints $\cF_1$ and $\cF_2$ are matroids.
+Note that due to Example~\ref{ex:PSisBad}, we need a different approach from generalizing the PS mechanism.